sbareh/git-real/README.txt

-This is a test text file.
-January 12th 2018
+This is a readme.txt file.
+Created on January 12th 2018
+- modified twice on Jan 12th.